 Aternity is not the only monitoring product whose vantage point is the user’s device.
 Many Service Desk teams rely on Device Performance Monitoring (DPM) products to monitor device health and performance, discover installed applications, and identify app crashes.

 The difference between Aternity and DPM products is the ability to correlate the three streams of data addressed above.
 DPM products can see only one of these streams—device health and performance.
 Although may see app crashes, they cannot see how applications render on the screen of the device.
 And they do not monitor the user’s behavior—what the user is actually doing with that application.
 The result is a very narrow view of actual end user experience.
-You can see a detailed explanation of Aternity’s seven advantages for the Service Desk, using just a single dashboard.

 Get started with Aternity today!